Skip navigation

 • If you were underweight before pregnancy, you should gain more

-Check with your health care provider to find out how much weight gain during pregnancy is healthy for you.
+Check with your provider to find out how much weight gain during pregnancy is healthy for you.
 You should gain the weight gradually during your pregnancy, with most of the weight gained in the last trimester.

 Do I need to eat more calories when I am pregnant?

 How many calories you need depends on your weight gain goals.
-Your health care provider can tell you what your goal should be, based on things like your weight before pregnancy, your age, and how fast you gain weight.
+Your provider can tell you what your goal should be, based on things like your weight before pregnancy, your age, and how fast you gain weight.
 The general recommendations are:

 • In the first trimester of pregnancy, you probably do not need extra calories